-The academies work with other schools in the Surrey Heath Learning Partnership to share practice and moderate learning
+The academies work with other schools in the Surrey Heath Learning Partnership to share practice and moderate learning.

-- We support the South Farnham Teaching School by training SCITT students and local universities by supporting training opportunities for student teachers; - Two AsIST members and one Head Teacher work closely with South Farnham Teaching School to support the development of ECTs and SCITT students; - We support local secondary schools by giving work experience opportunities for students and to support aspects of training for different courses; - Working with other new MATs to support setting up systems.
+- We support local secondary schools by giving work experience opportunities for students and to support aspects of training for different courses; - Working with other new MATs to support setting up systems.